EGA-archive/LocalEGA/docker/bootstrap/README.md

 Use `-h` to see the possible options of each script.

-# Bootstrapping

 We create a separate folder and generate all the necessary files in it.

-	bootstrap/generate.sh
+	./generate.sh

 We then move the .env and .env.d into place (backing them up in the destination location if there was already a version)

-	bootstrap/populate.sh
+	./populate.sh

+The passwords are in `private/.trace` (if you did not use `--private_dir`)

-If you don't have the required tools installed on your machine (namely GnuPG 2.2.1 and OpenSSL), you can use the `nbis/ega:worker` image that is already setup:
+If you don't have the required tools installed on your machine (namely GnuPG 2.2.1 and OpenSSL 1.0.2), you can use the `nbis/ega:worker` image that is already setup:

 	# In that current folder
 	docker run --rm -it -v ${PWD}:/ega nbis/ega:worker /ega/generate.sh -f